 To inquire about service with the pallbearers, please contact Mr. Pat Valletta ’05 or Mr. Joe Mulholland '09.

-The Spring Potter's Field prayer service will be held on
+The only Potter's Field prayer service for the year will be held on

 found here.